 How to Use AI to Create Fresh Pin Variations

 One of the best uses of AI for Pinterest is creating fresh variations of existing pin descriptions.
-Pinterest rewards fresh content — new images with new descriptions linking to the same URL — so you need to keep creating new pin variations for your best posts.
+Pinterest rewards fresh content — new images with new descriptions linking to the same URL — so you need to keep making new pin variations for your best posts.

 Writing a slightly different version of a description you’ve already written is tedious.
 AI makes it fast.